mbarulli/mbarulli.github.io/index.md

 # About me

-I design and build products that do solve real problems, tools that could make life easier and more just for people.
+I love to design and build products that do solve real problems, tools that could make life easier and more just for people.

+## Capsule.social

-## What I’m doing
+## Bernstein.io
 Blockchain, intellectual property, privacy and security I’m the co-founder of Bernstein, a web application that provides blockchain based solutions for securing and managing intellectual property assets.